FREQUENTLY ASKED QUESTIONS

 Probably.
 However, we try to take the students from the same high school and place them in different cities.
 Because there are over 1,000 participants in the program, you will most likely see your friends at some point during the week, but will spend the vast majority of your time in your city group.
 When you leave the program, hopefully you will have made countless other friends from around the state.

 Yes, the AU dining staff is equipped to accommodate virtually all diet requests.
+Please reach out before arrival to ensure we have preparations in place for your medically necessary dietary needs.
 All meals have gluten, vegetarian, and nut free options.
 Specific diet question scan be asked directly to the AU dining staff when onsite.

 Medications can be kept with the citizen in his dorm room.
 No medication needs to be turned into the infirmary.
 If any special medication requirements are needed please contact Frank Beacham at frankbeacham@yahoo.com